WordPress/gutenberg/lib/README.md

 Developers should take care to not define functions and classes that are already defined.

-When writing new function and classes, it's good practice to use `! function_exists` and `! class_exists`.
+When writing new functions and classes, it's good practice to use `! function_exists` and `! class_exists`.

 If Core has defined a symbol once and then Gutenberg defines it a second time, fatal errors will occur.